Atlanta Braves: Radio and television

-The Braves regional games are broadcast on FanDuel Sports Network Southeast with a limited number of select games on Peachtree TV (Atlanta's CW, WPCH 17.1) and the Peachtree Sports Network (PSN).
+As of the 2026 season, the Atlanta Braves' regional rights will be held in-house by the team under the banner BravesVision.
+Games will be distributed via partnerships with television providers in the team's market, as well as via a direct-to-consumer streaming service operated by MLB Local Media.
+Selected games are carried by a network of Gray Media television stations, led by WPCH-TV (the former WTBS).
+Gray produces a package of spring training games, and carrying a package of regular season games in simulcast with BravesVision.

 Brandon Gaudin serves as the play-by-play announcer and C.J.
 Nitkowski as lead analyst.
 Jeff Francoeur and Tom Glavine will also join the broadcast for a few games during the season.
 Peter Moylan, Nick Green, and John Smoltz also appear in the booth for select games as in-game analysts.

 The radio broadcast team is led by the tandem of play-by-play announcer Ben Ingram and analyst Joe Simpson.
 Braves games are broadcast across Georgia and seven other states on at least 172 radio affiliates, including flagship station 680 The Fan in Atlanta and stations as far away as Richmond, Virginia; Louisville, Kentucky; and the US Virgin Islands.
 The games are carried on at least 82 radio stations in Georgia.